-Gerben Law Firm works extensively with international clients and their foreign counsel to assist with the filing of trademark applications in the United States (we serve as a local counsel in the United States in this capacity).
-Clients (and their attorneys) from over 30 countries have used Gerben Law Firm’s local counsel trademark services to apply for a trademark in the United States.
+Gerben IP works extensively with international clients and their foreign counsel to assist with the filing of trademark applications in the United States (we serve as a local counsel in the United States in this capacity).
+Clients (and their attorneys) from over 30 countries have used Gerben IP’s local counsel trademark services to apply for a trademark in the United States.
 One of the top questions we receive from foreign counsel is:

 “What does my client need to provide to get the process started?”

 As a part of our trademark service we like to get to know clients, their business models, and their unique circumstances.
 With that said, there are a few basic items that can help speed the process up.
 Below is a short checklist of common items that our attorneys need in order to effectively file a trademark application on behalf of a client located outside the United States.

 - If filing under a corporate entity, we will need the full corporate name of the applicant, the business type and a copy of the business formation document of the corporate entity.

 - If filing under the name of an individual (not a corporate entity) then we will need the individuals full name and country of citizenship.

 - The corporate address of the applicant (all official correspondence will be handled by our office, but an address is necessary for the USPTO).